RazerM/represent/doc/usage/helper.rst

 Pretty Representation Helper
 ----------------------------

-In addition to the :py:class:`~represent.RepresentationHelper` class, there is also a :py:class:`~represent.PrettyRepresentationHelper` class which helps provide a :code:`_repr_pretty_` method for :py:mod:`IPython.lib.pretty`
+In addition to the :py:class:`~represent.ReprHelper` class, there is also a :py:class:`~represent.PrettyReprHelper` class which helps provide a :code:`_repr_pretty_` method for :py:mod:`IPython.lib.pretty`

 The only difference is the additional initialisation variables required by :code:`_repr_pretty_`:

 .. code:: python

-    from represent import PrettyRepresentationHelper, RepresentationHelper
+    from represent import PrettyReprHelper, ReprHelper

     class ContrivedExample(object):
         def __init__(self, description, radians, shape, color, miles):